abudesai/timeVAE/README.md

 TimeVAE naturally handles multivariate time series.
 Your data shape will be (N, T, D) where D is the number of variables or features in your multivariate series.

+#### How do I choose the window length?

+This depends on your specific use case - what sized samples are you looking to generate.
+Two key factors to consider:

+1. **Quality of generated samples**: In general, more samples means better quality of generated data, but also longer samples (but not unnecessarily lengthy) improve quality.
+Since these are counteracting, you need to pick the window length that gives the best balance.
+2. **Application requirements**: Consider what length of synthetic time series you need for your downstream applications.

+For example, if your data is at daily frequency and has weekly patterns (day-of-week effects), your window length should be at least 7 time steps to capture one full cycle.
+However, for best results, you might want to use 3-4 weeks (21-28 time steps) to ensure the model properly learns the weekly patterns.
+Similarly, if you need to generate monthly forecasts, you would want longer windows to ensure the model learns longer-term dependencies.

 #### Can TimeVAE handle missing values?

 The current implementation doesn't explicitly handle missing values.
 You would need to preprocess your data to fill in missing values before using TimeVAE.